The Intake

 History of National Doctors Day

-On this date in 1842, Dr. Crawford Williamson Long performed the first surgery with anesthesia, painlessly removing a tumor from a patient by first administering ether.
-Though there is some controversy about which doctor discovered anesthesia, Dr. Long is widely accepted today as the pioneer of surgical anesthesia through inhalation of ether.
+On this date in 1842, Dr. Crawford Williamson Long performed the first surgery with anesthesia.
+He painlessly removed a tumor from a patient by first administering ether.
+There is some controversy about which doctor discovered anesthesia.
+However, Dr. Long is widely accepted today as the pioneer of surgical anesthesia through inhalation of ether.

 Nearly 30 years later, in 1933, Eudora Brown Almond, a Georgia woman married to a physician, decided that medical doctors deserved a designated day to acknowledge their unique contributions to society.
 She selected March 30 in homage to Dr. Long.